akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 .. code-block:: bash

-    # Email adress below is only used to notify if anything goes wrong.
+    # Email address below is only used to notify if anything goes wrong.
 Feel free to adapt it to your needs!
     MAILTO="projectmanager@acme.com"
     # Akeneo PIM default CRONs (Using custom shell wrapper)
     SHELL=/usr/local/sbin/cron_wrapper.sh